 On today’s date in 1956, Canada’s Post Office Department (now Canada Post) issued the country’s first 25-cent stamp with the release of two new definitives.

-This stamp was designed by Alfred Joseph Casson, and the picture was engraved by Silas Robert Allen.
+The stamp was designed by Alfred Joseph Casson and the picture was engraved by Silas Robert Allen.

 This stamp depicts a laboratory vessel and displays the scientific equipment commonly used for chemical research at that time.
 A chemical plant appears in the lower part of the glass container, and glass tubing extends from the vessel before enclosing a head of wheat, which represents agriculture.

-This stamp—designed by Alan L. Pollock and modelled by Herman Herbert Schwartz—highlighted the significance of chemistry in Canadians’ daily lives as well as in the country’s development.
+Designed by Alan Pollock and modelled by Herman Herbert Schwartz, the stamp highlighted the significance of chemistry in Canadians’ daily lives as well as in the country’s development.

-Both stamps were printed by the Canadian Bank Note Co.
+Both stamps were printed by the Canadian Bank Note Company.